-9402 Lifetime Sports-S1 Grades: 11-12 .5 or Credit 9403 Lifetime Sports-S2 Grades: 11-12 .5 or Credit
+9402 Lifetime Sports-S1 Grades: 11-12 .5 Credit 9403 Lifetime Sports-S2 Grades: 11-12 .5 Credit

-The physical education program, which is offered daily and on a semester basis to juniors and seniors, puts emphasis on advanced lifetime sports activities.
-This course involves a wide variety of learning and activities that occur out in the community such as: archery, bowling, folf, golf, ice-fishing, ice-skating, Missouri River float, skiing, snowshoeing, swimming, table tennis, trap shooting, winter survival, yoga, and more.
-Classroom-based learning is also part of lifetime sports curriculum involving current health/fitness related topics, research-based activities and presentation, sport information, and quizzes.
+Offered daily and on a semester basis to juniors and seniors, this program emphasizes advanced lifetime sports activities.
+In-building activities will include games that can be played lifelong in places such as the backyard or park.
+Classroom-based learning is also part of the curriculum which can include current health/fitness related topics, research-based activities, presentations, and quizzes.
+This course involves a variety of activities that occur within the community such as: archery, bowling, folf, golf, ice-fishing, ice-skating, Missouri River float, skiing, snowshoeing, swimming, trap shooting, winter survival, yoga, and more.
 The fee per semester is \$100.
-Referral by previous PE teacher and requires instructor signature.
+Referral by previous PE teacher AND instructor signature are required.
 Lifetime Sports emphasizes the highest importance and expectations of being respectful, being responsible, and being a graduate.
 Due to the nature of this course, liability concerns or misbehavior will not be tolerated.